Matt Olson Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates' 4.50 team ERA ranks 22nd among all MLB pitching staffs.
+- The Pirates have a 4.53 team ERA that ranks 22nd among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.